msyk/IMApp_Account/README.md

 cd IMApp_Account
 composer install
 ```
+If you want to store this app on your own repository, you can clone from the template repository which is GitHub feature.
+So you can store it as private repository.

 ## Getting Started App
 The quick way to host the web app, the php command's server mode is convenient.